adikamath/adikamath.github.io/_drafts/Quickstart Guide to Fine-Tuning OpenAI LLMs/2025-11-26-quickstart-guide-to-fine-tuning-openai-llms.md

 ---

 ## When Does It Make Sense to Fine-Tune?

-There is no one-size-fits-all approach to improving model performance.

 **TL;DR:** Fine-tuning usually has higher upfront cost and setup time than prompt engineering or RAG, but it excels when you want more consistent behavior.
 This includes tighter control over style, output format, and reliability on a well-defined task.